Skip to content

 How scheduling works

-The scheduler is meant to be predictable and unsurprising.
-It reads standard cron expressions, fires the matching tasks at the right moments, and records a row for every firing.
-There is no dependency graph, no leader election — one daemon owns its tasks.
+The scheduler’s whole job is to be boring and predictable.
+It reads plain cron expressions, fires the matching tasks when their time comes, and writes a row for every firing.
+No dependency graph, no leader election — one daemon owns its tasks and that’s it.

 [tasks.heartbeat]